zano-list/btcpayserver-zano-support/README.md

 **Note**: Adding Zano to the infrastructure is not recommended for non-advanced users.
 If the server specifications are insufficient, it may become unresponsive.

-Lunanode, a VPS provider, offers an easy way to provision the infrastructure for BTCPay Server, then it installs the Docker Compose deployment on the provisioned VPS.
-The user can select Zano during provisioning, then the resulting VPS have a Zano deployed automatically, without the need for the user to use the command line.
-(But the user will still need to install this plugin manually)

 ## Architecture

 ### Core Components